Residential delivery is a costly endeavor for merchants, all thanks to last mile logistics.

 Why does FedEx charge more for residential delivery?
 Why does UPS?
 Why does USPS?

 To put it plainly, online orders going to residential addresses are higher than those going to another place of business.
 Why is this the case?

-The reason residential delivery costs more?
+The reason residential deliveries cost more?
 Last mile logistics.

 Whether you ship orders via a small package or LTL carrier, you will be charged a residential fee.
-This fee applies to all shipments that re picked up or delivered to a residence such as a home or apartment.
+This fee applies to all shipments that are picked up or delivered to a residence.

 Most commonly used shipping carriers add a last mile delivery surcharge when delivering to residential addresses.

-Last mile delivery refers to the cost of delivering a parcel over the last leg of it’s journey to the customer.
-This is generally from a facility or distribution center to the customer’s preferred delivery address.
+Last-mile delivery refers to the cost of delivering a parcel over the last leg of it’s journey to the customer.
+Generally, a package travels form a facility or distribution center to the customer’s preferred delivery address.

 This last mile fee is the main reason why shipping costs can add up.